learn-co-curriculum/phase-4-using-active-model-serializer/README.md

 to use our custom movie summary serializer to render each of the movies in the collection.

+> A note on breaking convention: by creating these custom routes, we are
+> breaking REST conventions.
+One alternate way to structure this kind of feature
+> and keep our routes and controllers RESTful would be to create a new
+> controller, such as Movies::SummaryController.
+The creator of Rails, DHH,
+> advocates for [this approach for managing sub-resources][dhh-controllers].
+> Ultimately, it is up to you as the developer to decide which approach works
+> best for a particular circumstance.

 ## Conclusion

 In this lesson, we learned that the `ActiveModel::Serializer` gem enables us to